microsoft/turnstile/README.md

 ## How Turnstile assigns seats to your users

-If a user's tenant has more than one subscription, they're presented with a list of subscriptions to choose from.
+If a user's tenant has more than one subscription, the user is presented with a list of subscriptions to choose from.
 The diagram below illustrates the workflow that Turnstile uses when a seat is requested in a subscription.

 ```mermaid
   graph TD